Black Nerve

 And the clan listened.

 The war was over quickly — lasting from 1305 to 1309.
-The Queens' invasion failed, or perhaps they got bored of it, but the war ruined the Alliance.
+The Queens’ invasion failed, or perhaps they grew bored of it, but the war ruined the Alliance.
 Remember, the Gildenighter clan was so adept at financial manipulation that the vespers themselves had cursed them over it.
-Thus, by thrusting them into the arm of the enemy, they'd been position to orchestrate financial devestation.
+Thus, by thrusting them into the arm of the enemy, they’d been position to orchestrate economic devestation.
 The Alliance survived; it would be incorrect to say the Gildenighter clan was its undoing.
-But it was no coindience that when the third therid revolt sparked the first great arthropod war, the Alliance wading into its next major conflict, it crumbled.
+But it was no coindience that when the third therid revolt sparked the first great arthropod war, the Alliance staggering into its next major conflict, it crumbled.

 So the clan scattered and fled, but their hunters had an easy pursuit.
 Without ministration of the Queen’s Eels, paralysis would take the Gildenighters.
 But how do you hide having fat electric eel-leeches hanging off your body?

-Predation spurred adaptation, and the cleverest leechbreeders internalized their Queen's Eels to blend in among laybugs.
-Maybe the technique had been sufficiently refined and streamlined, maybe selection effects filtered them, but where once a few members once specialized as eelbreeders, it became practiced among all members.
+Predation spurred adaptation, and the cleverest leechbreeders internalized their Queen’s Eels to blend in among laybugs.
+Maybe the technique had been sufficiently refined and streamlined, maybe selection effects filtered them, but where once a few members once specialized as eelbreeders, it became practiced among all the clan.
 Mothers would slowly transplant their eels into their children so as to adapt them to the burden, but once their vespers stirred, they were expected to grow their own before the paralysis claimed them.

 By the late 1320s, the hunters rested, believing the line extinct, and the historical record was corrected: Augran had never descended from the angels after all.